 Gautam Iyer, Ethan Lu, James Nolen.

-To appear in The Quarterly of Applied Mathematics
+The Quarterly of Applied Mathematics 82

 Preprint Journal